 DON’T list everything you have ever done no matter how irrelevant to the job you are pursuing.
 Focus your resume by including content that helps market you for the specific position for which you are using this resume.

 DON’T write a functional resume unless you have very, very carefully thought about your reasons for doing so and you still think it is a good idea.
 Most hiring managers and recruiters hate functional resumes.
-See this recruiter’s thoughts in, “Beware the Functional Resume“.
+See: “Beware the Functional Resume“.

 DON’T list information about religion, politics, or social causes unless you are willing to be potentially ruled out by hiring managers or recruiters who are not fans of your affiliations and/or beliefs.